 I’m not sure anxiety treatment will really work for me.

 If you’ve been struggling with anxiety for a long time, it’s easy to fall into the trap of believing that nothing can help you heal.
 But in our experience, those that are truly ready to reduce their anxiety and are open to the therapeutic process begin to see changes quickly.

 With the right therapist, you might be surprised by how much progress you can make in just a few sessions.
 But if you feel you are not seeing any change, this is something to discuss with your therapist.

 Do I have to take medication to reduce my anxiety?

-We do not force any client to do anything that they do not wish to do, this includes taking medication.
-Your therapist may provide you with general information relating to medication or referrals to a psychiatrist if you ask for them.
-However, our approach to anxiety management is from a psychotherapy perspective which means we do not prescribe medication to our clients.
+We do not force any client to do anything that they do not wish to do; this includes taking medication.
+Your therapist may provide you with general information related to medication or referrals to a psychiatrist if you ask for them.
+However, we apply a psychotherapy approach to anxiety treatment, which means we do not personally prescribe medication to our clients.

 If you are already taking medication, your therapist will create an individualized plan for you based on your current medication regimen.
 They may ask to consult with your psychiatrist to do so.

 You Can Reach Your Goals Without Anxiety Holding You Back

 Although we have multiple therapists that specialize in reducing anxiety, we want to pair you with the therapist that will be the best fit for you.
 If you’re ready to break free from anxiety’s control over your life, please contact us to set up an appointment at (760) 566-5516.

 Recent Blog Posts: